THE HALLS OF WISDOM

 The inner columns on the left express Harmony through Ad Quadratum measures.

-Trimorphic Matrix Subocularis.
-After performing a series of meditations on this three-fold shape, it revealed to me how the Divine Architect was able to create Harmony in the cosmos through its design - which is fundamentally Ad Quadratum because the triangle is set into the base of the square, and not set into the circle, which is the case in Ad Triangulum space.
+Beginning at the bottom of the left inner column (below left), I have painted a mirrored cube with a familiar design - the squared circle with a triangle set into its base.
+As I mentioned above, this three-fold shape became the underlying armature for many of my images.
+Indeed, it appeared so often that I called it my Trimorphic Matrix Subocularis.
+After performing a series of meditations on this shape, it revealed to me how the Divine Architect was able to create Harmony in the cosmos through its threefold design - which is fundamentally Ad Quadratum because the triangle is set into the base of the square, rather than the circle - which is the case in Ad Triangulum space.

 TRIMORPHIC MATRIX SUBOCULARIS